neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/datashuttle.md

 **Maintaining a well-organised neuroscience project is hard.**

-Everyone can appreciate the benefits of a tidy project folder, but the practicalities of running an experiment often gets in the way.
-Folder organisation is low on the priority list during acquisition sessions spent managing complex systems and experimental animals.
+Everyone can appreciate the benefits of a tidy project folder, but the practicalities of running an experiment often get in the way.
+Folder organisation is low on the priority list during acquisition sessions spent managing complex equipment and experimental animals.

 However, the cost of small mistakes during data acquisition are high.
 One misplaced character can mean sessions are missed by analysis scripts or subject identifiers duplicated.
-The best protection against such errors is automating the process through acquisition scripts—resulting in hours spent writing data-management code entirely unrelated to the central research goals.
+The best protection against such errors is automating the process through acquisition scripts—resulting in hours spent writing data-management code entirely unrelated the central research goal.

-In our previous blog post, we highlighted the benefits of data standardisation for systems neuroscience, introducing the [NeuroBlueprint](https://neuroblueprint.neuroinformatics.dev/) specification.
+In our previous blog post we highlighted the benefits of data standardisation for systems neuroscience, introducing the [NeuroBlueprint](https://neuroblueprint.neuroinformatics.dev/) specification.
-An immediate benefit of a widely-used standard is that the entire community can contribute to shared tools for project management.
+An immediate benefit of a widely-used standard is that the entire community can share tools for project management.
-This means individual researchers don't waste time writing data-management code.

 In this blog post we introduce [**datashuttle**](https://datashuttle.neuroinformatics.dev/)—a